 In this article, we have shown that the low frequency absorption cross section for charged spherically symmetric $d$--dimensional black holes has an explicit dependence on the black hole temperature of the form $1/T_H$.
 Such explicit dependence appears as naturally induced (and required) by $\a$ corrections to the metric.

 The validity of this assertion is also supported by considering intrinsically stringy solutions already in their classical, without $\a$ corrections limit: we have seen that, assuming fundamental string states to be in one to one correspondence with black hole states, at the classical level one naturally obtains a low frequency cross section with the same explicit dependence on the black hole temperature of the form $1/T_H.$ We verified this property for different regimes of the D1-D5 system in $d=5$ and a four dimensional dyonic four-charged black hole.
-From our result concerning $a$-corrected black holes, we are led to the conclusion that the expressions for the low frequency cross section obtained from these solutions should also be valid in the presence of $\a$ corrections, even if we do not know such corrections to these solutions.
+From our result concerning $\a$-corrected black holes, we are led to the conclusion that the expressions for the low frequency cross section obtained from these solutions should also be valid in the presence of $\a$ corrections, even if we do not know such corrections to these solutions.

 This way equation (\ref{seccaoto}), which seemed just a formula to encode the leading order $\a$ corrections to the low frequency absorption cross section, may actually be the most natural way to write this quantity in the context of string theory, since it is valid classically and with leading $\a$ corrections.
-For this to be true, it remains to be shown that equation (\ref{seccaoto}) remains valid in the presence of $\a$ corrections beyond leading order.
+For this to be true, one would have to show that equation (\ref{seccaoto}) remains valid in the presence of the full series of $\a$ corrections, and not just at leading order.
 Nonetheless, the matching we found up to leading order $\a$ corrections is remarkable.

 For the solutions we considered, we have also evaluated the low frequency absorption cross section near the extremal limit.
-In each case we checked that, despite the $1/T_H$ dependence on the temperature, the cross section was well defined, giving results which in each case are equal to the horizon area, as it is expected for a classical solution.
+In each case we checked that, despite the $1/T_H$ dependence on the temperature, the cross section is well defined, giving results which in each case are equal to the horizon area, as it is expected for a classical solution.
 Taking this quantity in the extremal limit results in a smooth behavior.
-But for extremal black holes the string $\a$ corrections cannot be induced by the temperature; more generally, since nothing in that case can depend on the temperature, a formula like (\ref{seccaoto}) is not valid for extremal black holes and must be replaced.
+But for extremal black holes the string $\a$ corrections cannot be induced by the temperature; more generally, since nothing in that case can depend on the temperature, a formula like (\ref{seccaoto}) cannot be valid for extremal black holes and must be replaced.
 It remains an open issue to find a formula for the $\a$-corrected absorption cross section for extremal black holes.
 We address such issue in a forthcoming work \cite{Moura:2014lxa}.